Fliplet/fliplet-cli/docs/API/core/app-actions.md

 3. Only **up to 5 app** actions can be defined for each app.
 4. An app action runs the target app screen in the cloud.
 A result can be given back by the screen both when running on a schedule and when on-demand.
 5. An app action is **limited to 30 seconds of execution time**.
 After 30 seconds, the action will be killed and a specific timeout error will be returned and saved in the logs.
-6. The payload for on-demand actions is limited to 2048 characters.
+6. The payload for on-demand actions is **limited to 2048 characters**.
+7. The result sent from an on-demand app action is **limited to 6MB**.
-7. Only JavaScript assets are loaded when the screen runs as an app action.
+8. Only JavaScript assets are loaded when the screen runs as an app action.
 Assets such as CSS and images will be ignored by the system.
-8. Scheduled app actions will only run the published version of a screen, whereas on-demand actions will run the version from the same environment they are fired from (e.g. Fliplet Viewer, Live apps  )
+9. Scheduled app actions will only run the published version of a screen, whereas on-demand actions will run the version from the same environment they are fired from (e.g. Fliplet Viewer, Live apps  )

 ---